Ambient Occlusion is a calculation that takes any particular point

 brief discussion on how ambient occlusion is

-calculated, and what this does visually to an image.
+calculated, and what this does visually to an image when applied to

 First, lets pick a point we'd like to render.
 Lets call this

-point A. Next, we shoot out a number of rays from A in a hemispherical
+point A. Next, the renderer shoot out a number of rays from A in a

 direction around the face normal (since it's a ground plane, the face

-normal is pointing up), and see how often
+normal is pointing up), and it see how often

 these rays are occluded by nearby objects.
 So in this example, we shoot